GenesisFR/HowToBecomeGoodAtShooters/README.md

 - donating a weapon or a named/exotic item counts for half of a proficiency level
 - donating an armor piece counts for 10% of a proficiency level
 - donating materials also increases your proficiency level, therefore allowing you to not let some of them go to waste (it's the only way for most players to level up items they don't have such as named items or exotics)
-- crafting an armor or a weapon then donating it is about 80% cheaper than directly donating materials
 - experience gained towards proficiency levels is the same regardless of the difficulty
 - skill kills give your current weapon the full amount of proficiency XP (including specialization weapons)
+- crafting an armor or a weapon then donating it is about 80% cheaper than directly donating materials
+- donating printer filaments is the least costly in terms of SHD points
 - Countdown is the best place for it

 ### Group composition (basics)